aslanides/aixijs/README.md

 For more details, see the documentation/explanation that accompanies the demos themselves.

-Note: this is built using features ECMAScript 2015, and so at the moment (May 2016) we don't support older browsers/Safari.
+Note: this is built using features from ECMAScript 2015 (ES6).
+For this reason, we highly recommend running on Google Chrome, since we're not supporting other browsers.

 ## License
 GPL.